Quarkus Azure Key Vault Extension

 Key Vault provides secure storage of generic secrets, such as passwords and database connection strings.
 All secrets in your key vault are stored encrypted.
 The Azure Key Vault service encrypts your secrets when you add them, and decrypts them automatically when you read them.

-Assign all secret permissions(backup, delete, get, list, purge, recover, restore, set) to yourself:
+The command creating key vault has assigned all secret permissions(backup, delete, get, list, purge, recover, restore, set) to your signed in identity:

-If you log into the Azure portal, you can see the key vault you created.
+If you sign into the Azure portal, you can see the key vault you created.
 Select ObjectsSecrets, you will find the Secrets page.

 Azure Portal showing Key Vault Secrets